jpsfitz/nanooptics/README.md

  3. save file as ~/.jupyter/custom/custom.js
    * where ~ = home directory

-## 4. Download analysis codes and example notebook
+## D. Download analysis codes and example notebook
 from:  https://github.com/jpsfitz/nanooptics
  1. download all files as zip ("Clone or download" button)
  2. unzip in target analysis directory (use Daten (E:)) if possible

-## 5. Run the notebook environment
+## E. Run the notebook environment
 Follow these steps every time you want to run a python analysis.
  1. Open a command prompt (type "cmd" in the start menu)
  2. Navigate to analysis directory